 Authentic Mexican Tamales

 Authentic Mexican Tamales are a culinary treat.
-Don’t let them scare you, I have an easy to follow technique that will be full proof.
-You can also use your imagination to stuff the Mexican Tamales with your favorite flavor or cheese.
+Traditionally they are served at Christmas or special events like weddings.
+Don’t let these authentic Mexican tamales scare you, I have an easy to follow technique that will be full proof.
+Use your imagination to stuff the Mexican Tamales with your favorite flavor or cheese.
 With a little planning, you can have this traditional treat at hand.
 Start the tamales the night before, setting the husks to soak overnight.
 The next day, mix the masa marina with some chicken stock, lard, salt and baking powder.
-Lay the mixture onto the husks along with shredded meat, wrap and steam them in a rack.
+Lay the mixture onto the husks along with shredded meat, wrap and steam them on a rack.
 It’s a perfect project for the intermediate home cook, hoping to broaden a skill set.
 Top with your favorite sauce, red chili or chili verde.

 1 whole chicken